 There are lots of reports of people using Softcups to help get pregnant.
 What about the Ziggy Cup?

 Because they’re such similar products, you could definitely use them the Ziggy Cup for this purpose as well.
-The major difference between the two is that the Ziggy Cup is reusable, while the Ziggy Cup is not.
+The major difference between the two is that the Ziggy is reusable, while the Soft Cup is not.

 There are two main methods.
 The first is that you have intercourse as you normally would.
 And then without getting up, you insert the Ziggy Cup.
 Some people get up and go about their day, while others lay in bed with their legs up for a period of time.

-The second method is that your partner ejaculates into the Ziggy Cup.
+The second method is that your partner ejaculates into the Ziggy.
 Then you insert it and can either go about your day, or lay down for a while.

-Keep in mind that the Ziggy Cup must be taken out every 12 hours for whatever method you choose.
+Keep in mind that it must be taken out every 12 hours for whatever method you choose.

 As fas as the science behind this, there is none.
 So don’t take this as an official guide for how to get pregnant.
 However, the theory behind it is sound.
 If you can keep all that sperm up there for longer with the Ziggy Cup, then why not?